 Expiration Date: One year from the effective date, unless replaced earlier by a new Notice.
-Upon the expiration or replacement of this Notice, inspection cycles already underway must be completed as provided in paragraph XII.A.
+Upon the expiration or replacement of this Notice, inspection cycles already underway must be completed as provided in paragraph XII.C.1.

-State Impact: State adoption required in part.
-See paragraph VI.
+State Impact: Adoption not required.
+See paragraph VII.